ctuning/ck-quantum/README.md

 ```
 **NB:** This pulls several dependent CK repositories: `ck-env`, `ck-qiskit` and `ck-rigetti`.

-### Run a couple of tests that will install some common dependencies
+### Run a couple of tests which will install some dependencies

 Run the following to install the software dependencies (accept most defaults by pressing `Enter`/`Return`) and run a simple QISKit test on a local simulator:
 ```